 The most famous cultivar of this tropical plant is Xanthosoma lindenii ‘Magnificum’ or Caladium lindenii ‘Magnificum,’ however you prefer to call it.

 Finally, caladium, alocasia, and colocasia are all referred to as elephant ears, so be sure not to confuse them.
+The care guide for elephant ears plants is similar, so if you grow some alocasias or colocasias, you can use the tips I gave you in this article.

 Features Of Xanthosoma Lindenii